pauldeen79/DatabaseFramework/README.md

     .Build()
 ```

-You can then use the templates or code generation providers to convert this into DDL files. (either one file per object, or one file with all objects.
+You can then use the templates or code generation providers to convert this into DDL files. (either one file per object, or one file with all objects)